wafakhan9232/Level4-Dissertation/timelog.md

 ## 04 Jan 2022
 * *1.5 hour* Tried to get the script working using javalang but ended up deciding not using it for now.
+* *1.5 hour* Modified the script to count the number of classes mocked in setup tests.